+Standard Evidence

+Progra m

-Standard Evidence Program 1.1 Provision of Services Referral for service documents need of Service referral will document assessment of need linguistic services for interpretation and/or for linguistic services for interpretation and/or translation translation needs to communicate with the Provision of linguistic services for healthcare provider and/or receive appropriate interpretation and/or translation services. documented in primary service record.
-Program shall provide translation and/or interpretation services for the date of scheduled appointment per request submitted and will document the type of linguistic service provided in the primary service record.
-Linguistic services may be provided in person or via telephonic or other electronic means (see telehealth/telemedicine information above).
-Program will offer services to the PLWH only in connection with other HRSA approved services (such as clinic visits).
+Progra1.1 Provision of ServicesService referral will document assessment of needfor linguistic services for interpretation and/ortranslation needs to communicate with thehealthcare provider and/or receive appropriateservices.Program shall provide translation and/orinterpretation services for the date of scheduledappointment per request submitted and willdocument the type of linguistic service provided inthe primary service record.Linguistic services may be provided in person or viatelephonic or other electronic means (seetelehealth/telemedicine information above).Program will offer services to the PLWH only inconnection with other HRSA approved services(such as clinic visits).
+Referral for service documents need of linguistic services for interpretation and/or translation Provision of linguistic services for interpretation and/or translation documented in primary service record.